 - It is a way to share the responsibility of tax collection between the government and the deductors.

-As per Section 203 of Income Tax Act, everyone who is deducting tax at source is required to furnish a certificate to the respective deductee to the effect of the amount deducted as tax, along with all the other particulars.
+As per Section 203 of Income Tax Act, everyone who deducts tax at source is required to furnish a certificate to the respective deductee specifying the amount deducted as tax, along with all the other particulars.
 Such certificates are called TDS certificates.

 In case of Salary Incom

 - The employer has to provide Form 16 to his employee specifying the amount of tax deducted at source.

-- The form has all the particulars such as computation, deduction and payment of tax.
+- The form has all the particulars related to computation, deduction and payment of tax.

 For non-salaried cases